helenmurugan/the-groomers-network/README.md

 * The page displays the following information:
     * A masthead which contains the title, location and date of the event.
     * The content of the event.
-    * A heart icon that will be solid or outline for liked/unliked, and the number of likes.
+    * A heart icon that will be solid or an outline for liked/unliked, and the number of likes.
 This way the user can immediately see whether they have liked an event.

 <details><summary>Event Detail Images</summary>
 <img src="documentation/event-detail.png">